benjymous/annotations/sandman/sandman.08.md

 - Lance Smith <lsmith@atto.cs.umn.edu> explained the Fawney Rig con.
 - Nils Helge Kielland Brobakk <nilsbr@ifi.uio.no> pointed out the connection with #47, corrected some typos, asked for a transcription, and pointed out Harry's picture and puns on the comedian.
 - Timothy Tan aka TiTan <_> -M2001- <_> 083285@bud.cc.swin.edu.au
-- "Kai'Ckul" <oshinsky@webspan.net> wrote about Washington Square Park
+- "Kai'Ckul" <oshinsky@webspan.net> wrote about Washington Square Park.
-- Ralf Hildebrandt added many more details
+- Ralf Hildebrandt added many more details.
-- Richard Munn added the note about Overture
+- Richard Munn added the note about Overture.